lf-lang/rfcs/text/0002-rfc-process.md

 - Which license should we use for RFCs in this repository?
 - How can we send out FCPs to all interested parties?
 (The mailing list would work, but currently there is no way for people to subscribe)
-- Should we require that an RFC is substantiated by a proof-of-concept implementation?

 # Future possibilities
 [future-possibilities]: #future-possibilities